deepmodeling/deepmd-kit/media/docs/dp-tensorboard-tutorial.md

     }
 ```

 Once you have event files, run TensorBoard and provide the log directory.

+```bash
+tensorboard --logdir path/to/logs
+```

 This should print that TensorBoard has started.
 Next, connect to http://tensorboard_server_ip:6006.

 TensorBoard requires a logdir to read logs from.
-For info on configuring TensorBoard, run tensorboard --help.
-One can easily change the log name with "tensorboard_log_file".
+For info on configuring TensorBoard, run tensorboard --help.One can easily change the log name with "tensorboard_log_file".

-```bash
-tensorboard --logdir path/to/logs
-```

 ## Examples